ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_reference.md

 # Lua Primer

+!!! warning
+    Flagged for Review.
+    Incomplete or outdated information may be present.

-Core uses Lua, the lightweight, flexible programming language to accomplish scripting in the engine.
+CORE uses Lua, a lightweight and flexible programming language to accomplish scripting in the engine.
 As of late May 2019, we are using Lua version 5.3.4.

 Lua is a [dynamically